Frequently Asked Questions About Immigration & Travel

 2b.
 Nonimmigrants traveling to the U.S.

-If you are coming to the U.S. as a nonimmigrant, you generally still must apply to the appropriate U.S. consulate for a visa, but you will use a form called a DS-156 (Application for Nonimmigrant Visa).
-Since the events of September 11, 2001, many people also have to fill out a supplemental form (the DS-157), when they apply for a nonimmigrant visa.
-All male applicants between the ages of 16 and 45 have to fill out this form.
-Some U.S. consulates require some or all other applicants to fill out the supplemental form.
-Since July 25, 2002, there is yet another form (the DS-158 – “Contact Information and Work History for Nonimmigrant Visa Applicant”) that all applicants who are coming to the U.S. as students must fill out.
-As with immigrant visas, you will have to go through customs and immigration inspections when you arrive in the U.S. The officer should stamp your passport with the date you entered and will staple a card (I-94) to your passport, which will show the immigration classification you are assigned in the U.S. (such as an F-1 student, B-2 visitor, or H-1B worker), which should match the visa you entered on.
-The I-94 is the document that shows how long you are allowed to be in the U.S. and in which category.
+If you are coming to the U.S. as a nonimmigrant, you generally still must apply to the appropriate U.S. consulate for a visa, but you will use an online form called a DS-160 (Application for Nonimmigrant Visa).
+As with immigrant visas, you will have to go through customs and immigration inspections when you arrive in the U.S. The officer should stamp your passport with the date you entered and the immigration classification you are assigned in the U.S. (such as an F-1 student, B-2 visitor, or H-1B worker), which should match the visa you entered on.
+Information regarding your entry date and immigration classification is entered in the U.S. Customs and Border Protection system (referred to as your I-94 record).
+The I-94 record shows how long you are allowed to be in the U.S. and in which category.
+Upon each entry, nonimmigrants should look up their I-94 record online at: https://www.cbp.gov/travel/international-visitors/i-94 and ensure that the information in the record is correct.

 2c.
 Nonimmigrants from Visa Waiver countries traveling to the U.S.